sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-3-workflow/cp-starter-ibpm-employeeonboarding-3-workflow.md

     > - **Business Rules** integrated into it.
 You can find the integration as part of service task with name `Determine Equipment`.

     > - **User Tasks** for confirmation of the equipment selected via business rules and for the approval of equipment.
-You can find these user tasks with the names `Confirm and Change Equipment` and `Approve Equipment` respectively.
-The user interface associated with these user tasks have been built as SAPUI component and you can find these modules bundled under `confirmEquip` and `approveEquip` respectively in the same multi target application.
+You can find these user tasks with the names `Confirm and Change Equipment`, `Approve Equipment` and `Accept Workplace` respectively.
+The user interface associated with these user tasks have been built using Workflow Form and you can find these under **forms** folder in the same multi target application.